Dental Implants — Ocala, FL

 A traditional bridge can be made to replace three or four consecutive teeth.
 However, instead of using neighboring teeth to anchor a restoration, two implants are placed on either side.

-Missing All Your Teeth
+Missing All Teeth

 Understanding the Cost of Dental Implants

 Every mouth is different, and the cost of dental implants depends upon the needs of the individual patient.
 Frequently, a large portion of the dental implant cost is covered by insurance.
-Weldon Dentistry is an insurance friendly office and we file dental insurance as a courtesy for our patients.
+Weldon Dentistry is an insurance friendly office and we file dental insurance claims as a courtesy for our patients.
 However, because of the wide variation in policies and coverage, the out-of-pocket cost for dental implants can vary greatly.
 We also provide a healthcare financing option for our patients without dental insurance.
 You can read more about payments and financing by clicking here.